looker-open-source/actions/docs/action_api.md

 ### Action Form Endpoint

 When the user initiates an action, if `form_url` was defined in the action definition, Looker will request the form endpoint by sending a POST request with an empty body.
 For scheduled actions, the form information will be collected from the user at the time the schedule is set up.
-Otherwise, it's collected immediately before executing the action.
+Otherwise, it is collected immediately before executing the action.

 The endpoint should return the structure of a form that Looker will display to the user.
-When the action executes, the user's responses will appear in the `form_params` part of the payload.
+When the action executes, the user's inputs will appear in the `form_params` part of the payload.
 Form parameters are always strings.
 Your action implementation can parse those strings into numbers or whatever else you like.

 The form body can be a JSON array of form fields: